leros-dev

 2. James Caska and Martin Schoeberl.
 Java dust: How small can embedded Java be?
 In Proceedings of the 9th International Workshop on Java Technologies for Real-Time and Embedded Systems (JTRES 2011), York, UK, ACM, September 2011.

-A work-in-progress handbook is available as LaTeX sourcec at Leros Handbook
+A work-in-progress handbook is available as LaTeX sources at Leros Handbook

 Architecture